-19. Turn the crank around and ensure that the gap between all teeth are at about 0.8mm.
+19. Rotate the crank and ensure that the air gap between all 12 teeth is at about 0.8mm.
 20. Apply medium strength 'blue' Loctite and tighten the sensor nut and the grub screw to lock the sensor into place.
+The grub screw must be flush to the surface.